 You can also make your own water filter from a plastic bottle and materials you gather.

-There are several styles of simple solar ovens, a heat trap or box type, a parabolic type, and the Fresnel lens type.
-In the box type solar oven, the heat gets trapped inside the box using insulation, absorption, and a reflector.
+There are several styles of simple ovens, a heat trap or box type, a parabolic type, and the Fresnel lens type.
+In the box-type oven, the heat from either the sun or a conventional fire gets trapped inside the box using insulation, absorption, and a reflector.
 Most of what you need for the box type solar oven could be found in an urban survival situation.

 In a pinch, you can even make your own axe blade:

 Rope or cordage is such an important piece of your survival gear; it’s unlikely that you would intentionally get into a situation where you don’t have paracord or something else with you.
 But it could happen, so it’s important to know where you can find materials in the wilderness to make it if needed.